top of page

 DRAGKING ACADEMY AMSTERDAM

-As a founding member of the House of Lostbois collective, me and my dragking 'brothers' diversify queer spaces and stages.
-As Vinny von Vinci, a boylesque/drag performer, I celebrate and politicize (my) queer body and genders and explore the potential of the stage for queer ways of knowing and being.
+As a founding member of the House of Lostbois collective, I celebrate and politicize (my) queer body and genders, to explore the potential of the stage for queer ways of knowing and being.

-The gallery below links to my instagram account, recording this ongoing manifestation of gender performativity and queer kinship
+The galleries below link to highlighted performances/events & my instagram account, recording this ongoing manifestation of gender performativity and queer kinship

 DWARS DOOR HET OOSTEN